Herman-Adu/strapi-next-monorepo-v2/docs/02-architecture/atomic-design/DAY-1-CHECKLIST.md

 ### Challenge: "I already know what's wrong"

 **Response**: Verify with data.
 Assumptions cause problems.

+### Challenge: "Should we fix this bug we found?"
+(NEW)

+**Response**: Document it.
+Don't fix during audit.
+Fixing breaks the audit flow and you'll miss other issues.
+Create a "bugs found" list to address systematically later with proper testing.

 ### Challenge: "Can't we just start fixing?"